Categorifying computable reducibilities: Introduction

 We conclude our work by highlighting an interesting connection between Medvedev and extended Weihrauch reducibility, and discussing how the notion of extended strong Weihrauch is related to G\"odel's Dialectica interpretation \cite{goedel1986}.
 In particular, our presentation allows us to provide a formal explanation of the resemblance between the structure of Dialectica categories and some known notions of computability (extended Weihrauch reducibility), which has been observed by several authors over the years.

 The outline of this paper is as follows: in Section~\ref{sec:basic notions} and Section~\ref{sec:docs}, we recall the background notions of partial combinatory algebra and quantifier completions.
 In Section~\ref{sec:medvedev} we reformulate Medvedev and Muchnik reducibility in categorical terms.
-In Section~\ref{sec:weihrauch_doctrine} we categorify Weihrauch reducibility and, in Section~\ref{sec:gen_weihrauch}, we consider the above-mentioned generalizations of Weihrauch reducibility.
-Finally, we draw some final comments in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:weihrauch_doctrine} we categorify Weihrauch reducibility and, in Section~\ref{sec:gen_weihrauch}, we consider the just mentioned generalizations of Weihrauch reducibility.
+Finally, we draw some conclusions in Section~\ref{sec:conclusions}.